A Perspective on Time towards Wireless 6G: Timing in Point-to-Point Communication Models

 \subsection{Timing in a Cascade of Modules}

 In the definition of information freshness, we have involved a cascade of modules from two layers, the higher layer doing the sampling and using the sample and the lower layer responsible for transport of the sampled data.
-In general, end-do-end information processing is a sequential process that involves different operations, such as computation, compression, encoding, baseband processing, etc. This can be conveniently represented through a cascade of modules, exemplified on Fig.~\ref{fig:CascadedModules}.
+In general, end-do-end information processing is a sequential process that involves different operations, such as computation, compression, encoding, baseband processing, etc. This can be conveniently represented through a cascade of modules, exemplified in Fig.~\ref{fig:CascadedModules}.
+It is easy to note how this model corresponds to the general system depicted in Fig.~\ref{fig:layermodel}, and can be applied in the scenarios we discussed with respect to the new timing metrics in the literature.
+It should also be noted that the communication module itself can have multiple sub-components, such as a wireless access link and a core network connection.

 Let us take at first the case on Fig.~\ref{fig:cascade_indep}, in which the processing time of a given module depends only on the input received from the previous module.
 Recalling the latency-reliability function $\Pr(\Delta t \leq \tau \mid D)$ from~\eqref{eq:LatencyReliability}, we can now interpret $D=D_1$ as the input data to the first processing module (computation).
 The total timing budget is given by the interval: